heitor-sg5/bioinformatics_algorithms/README.md

 # Bioinformatics Algorithms

 ## Overview
-This repository contains implementations of core algorithms from Bioinformatics Algorithms: An Active Learning Approach by Phillip Compeau & Pavel Pevzner, as well as some of my own bioinformatics projects.
-In addition, the repository includes a command-line interface with practical bioinformatics utilities such as GTF/GFF parsers, NCBI genome fetchers, and PubMed search tools.
-Together, these scripts offer both educational implementations of key computational techniques and practical tools for everyday bioinformatics workflows.
+This repository contains my Python implementations of core algorithms presented in *Bioinformatics Algorithms: An Active Learning Approach* by Phillip Compeau and Pavel Pevzner.
+The implementations were developed to reinforce my understanding of algorithmic thinking in bioinformatics.
+This repository serves both as a learning record and as a reference implementation for fundamental bioinformatics methods.

 ---